yonileibowitz/Blog/blog-posts/analyzing-uber-rides-history.md

 ![](../resources/images/uber-avg-speed-by-hour.png)

-You can say many things about [living in San Francisco](https://sf.curbed.com/2018/6/4/17415618/move-to-san-francisco-advice-guide), but one thing you can't say is that's it cheap.
-Choosing when to go to certain places could perhaps save you some money.
+You can say many things about [living in San Francisco](https://sf.curbed.com/2018/6/4/17415618/move-to-san-francisco-advice-guide){:target="_blank"}, but one thing you can't ignore it the cost of living.
+Choosing when you go to certain places could perhaps save you some money.

 This query shows the average cost (USD per minute) by day of week and hour of day.
 You can see that for